starkware-libs/starknet-docs/docs/Fees/fee-mechanism.md

 Presently, the sequencer only takes into account L1 costs involving proof submission.
 There are two components affecting the L1 footprint of a transaction:

-- [computational complexity](./fee-mechanism#computation): the heavier the transaction, the larger its portion in the proof verification cost
+- [computational complexity](./fee-mechanism#computation): the heavier the transaction, the larger its portion in the proof verification cost.
-- [on chain data](./fee-mechanism#on-chain-data): L1 calldata cost originating from [data availability](../Data%20Availabilty/on-chain-data) or L2→L1 messages.
+- [on chain data](./fee-mechanism#on-chain-data): L1 calldata cost originating from [data availability](../Data%20Availabilty/on-chain-data) and L2→L1 messages.

 ## Fee Units